Polishing of the five internal SiC mirrors for the Euclid space telescope

 AMOS was contracted by Airbus for the polishing of five Silicon Carbide Mirrors for EUCLID.

 EUCLID is a space telescope with a optical diameter of 1.2m designed to study the Dark Universe.
 It will map the 3D distribution of two billion galaxies distributed over most of the sky and the dark matter associated with them.
-EUCLID should be launched summer 2023 from the Guiana Space Center in Kourou.
+EUCLID was launched summer 2023 from the Guiana Space Center in Kourou.

 Recently, the Gaia mission had already revolutionized the way we understand the evolution of our galaxy by mapping with extreme precision the position and speed of more than a billion stars in the Milky Way.
 The EUCLID mission will do the same for the entire visible universe.
 It will map the large-scale structure of the Universe over 10 billion light years, revealing the history of its expansion and the formation of large structures during the last three quarters of its history.